-Every year around January the Student Office provides information about this income declaration form, and eligible students have a limited time (about two weeks) to submit this form at APU.
+Every year around January, Student Office provides information about this income declaration form, and eligible students have a limited time (about two weeks) to submit this form at APU.
 Once this period passes, students must go to their local government office (city hall) to submit the income declaration form.

-- ※In 2022, Beppu City reduced the annual health insurance premium for students who submitted this form from 58,800 yen to 17,500 yen. - Amounts are adjusted every year.
-Watch for information from your local government office. - Paying Insurance Premiums (保険料/税) (2)
+Amounts are adjusted every year.
+Watch for information from your local government office.

+●Paying Insurance Premiums (保険料/税) (2)

 When you open a bank account, you can apply to have your insurance premiums automatically withdrawn from your account.
 Automatic payments are deducted at the end of the month, so check your bank book the following month to confirm that the premium was correctly deducted.
-Insurance premiums should appear in your bankbook as $[\Box \mathcal{D} \exists \mathcal{D} \exists$
+Insurance premiums should appear in your bankbook as [コクミンケンコウホケン].